Visible Planets And Night Sky September And October 2022 - EarthSky

 Taurus the Bull: Fork-shaped constellation with lines with Aldebaran labeled, and small cluster labeled Pleiades at the top.

-The constellation of Gemini the Twins is high in the January evening sky.
-It’s twin stars are Pollux and Castor.
-And in January 2026, the bright planet Jupiter is near the twin stars of Gemini.
+The constellation Gemini the Twins is high in the February evening sky.
+And in February 2026, the bright planet Jupiter is near the 2 brightest stars of Gemini.
+These stars are golden Pollux and white Castor.
+Pollux is the slightly brighter one.
+But Jupiter outshines them both!
 Chart via EarthSky.

 A dot, Jupiter, is to the right of two smaller dots, the stars Castor and Pollux.
 It is also above another dot.
 They all lie above a horizontal wavy line, the horizon.

-As darkness falls, Jupiter will shine brightly in the east this month.
+As darkness falls, Jupiter will shine brightly in the sky this month.
 And it’ll be near the twin stars of Gemini, Castor (the slightly dimmer one) and Pollux (the slightly brighter one).
-Also, the bright star Procyon is nearby.
-Jupiter is visible all night and will reach opposition – when we fly between it and the sun – on January 10, 2026.
-It’ll be biggest and brightest then.
-The moon visits Jupiter around January 3 and 30.
+Jupiter will set several hours after midnight by month’s end.
 Chart via EarthSky.

-A dot, Saturn, is high above a horizontal wavy line, the horizon.
+A dot, Mercury, lies above a smaller dot, Mars.
+Below them is a horizontal wavy line, the horizon.

 Sky dome map for visible planets and night sky